makingspace/consul_srv/README.md

 ## Build and deploy

 I've created a helper directory called build.
-This assumes you can SSH to baikonur because it populates `PIPY_URL` from there.
+You will need to populate `PIPY_URL` before you run the image build.

  - upate the `setup.py` for version number